 “Are you going to take a leak?
 You could have done that before we left the house,” she said.

-“Iris, I am a man.
-The world is my urinal.”
+“Don’t worry about it.”
 Grandpa Albert kept walking into the woods.
-It was Grandpa Albert’s way of saving water, you see.
-They still have a patch of dead grass in the front yard, next to the patio and facing the road, that Grandma Iris has never figured out.
+Grandpa Albert is big into water conservation.
+They still have a patch of dead grass in the front yard, next to the patio and facing the road.
+Grandma Iris has supposedly never figured out why.

-Fishing was bad that day, although my sister did catch a decent-size catfish.
+Fishing was bad that day, although my sister did catch a decent-sized catfish.

-After we’d loaded up and squeezed inside the Scottsdale, Grandpa Albert fired up the 305, threw it into Reverse and immediately put foot into throttle.
+After we’d loaded up and squeezed inside the Scottsdale, Grandpa Albert fired up the 305, threw it into Reverse and immediately put his foot into the throttle.